Szym80180/Class2Cal/README.md

 2. Open your terminal and install the dependencies: `pip install -r requirements.txt`
 3. **Create a project in Google Cloud** and enable the Calendar API.
 Follow the detailed instructions [here](https://developers.google.com/calendar/api/quickstart/python).
 4. Download your authentication credentials and save them as `credentials.json` in the project directory.
+5. Put `sis.html` inside the project directory.
-5. Run the program.
+6. Run the program.
-6. Log in to the Google account where you want to add the calendar.
+7. Log in to the Google account where you want to add the calendar.
-7. Follow the program prompts and provide the required information.
+8. Follow the program prompts and provide the required information.
 For available color options, check the [Modern colors](https://google-calendar-simple-api.readthedocs.io/en/latest/colors.html) section.
-8. **Verify** that the calendar has been correctly imported.
+9. **Verify** that the calendar has been correctly imported.

 ### Option 2: Running with the Executable (.exe)
 1. **Download the latest executable** from the Releases section.
+2. Put `sis.html` in the same directory as the `.exe` file.
-2. Run the program.
+3. Run the program.
-3. Log in to the Google account where you want to add the calendar.
+4. Log in to the Google account where you want to add the calendar.
-4. Follow the program prompts and provide the required information.
+5. Follow the program prompts and provide the required information.
 For available color options, check the [Modern colors](https://google-calendar-simple-api.readthedocs.io/en/latest/colors.html) section.
-5. **Verify** that the calendar has been correctly imported.
+6. **Verify** that the calendar has been correctly imported.

 ## Troubleshooting
 - **Authorization issues:** Ensure that your `credentials.json` file is correct and that the Calendar API is enabled in your Google Cloud project.